Andiyy/Project_03/README.md

 # Project_03

-Project of the third semester Systems Engeneering.
+Project of the third semester Systems Engineering.

 This program controls the two motors.